 - random testing for safety-sensitive positions (Minn.
 Stat. § 181.950-.957).

 Credit checks: Minnesota’s Access to Consumer Reports Act (Minn.
 Stat. § 13C.001 – 13C.04) regulates an employer’s use of credit reports, similar to the federal Fair Credit Reporting Act.
-Minnesota requires that a prospective employer clearly and comprehensively notify applicants in writing if they will be the subject of a consumer credit report prepared by a consumer reporting agency.
-The disclosure must include a box that the applicant can check to receive a copy of the report.
-Additional notification is required if the report is used to make an adverse decision, such as refusing to hire the applicant.
+Minnesota requires that a prospective employer clearly and comprehensively notify candidates in writing if they will be the subject of a consumer credit report prepared by a consumer reporting agency.
+The disclosure must include a box that the candidate can check to receive a copy of the report.
+Additional notification is required if the report is used to make an adverse decision, such as refusing to hire the candidate.
 An employer is required to pay for the cost of any credit check on a current or prospective employee.

 Immigration status: As of the end of 2015, there is no Minnesota law that restricts an employer’s ability to inquire about the immigration status of a potential employee.
 Minnesota requires that any contractor or subcontractor of the state which has been awarded a contract in excess of $50,000 must use the E-Verify federal system to verify employee work eligibility (Minn.
 Stat. § 16C.075).

 Social media: As of the end of 2015, there is no Minnesota law that specifically restricts an employer’s ability to view potential employees’ social media information.
-However, Minnesota does have a Lawful Consumable Products Act, which generally prohibits an employer from taking any adverse action against an applicant or an employee for the use of lawful consumable products (e.g., alcohol or tobacco) while off the employer’s premises during non-working hours.
+However, Minnesota does have a Lawful Consumable Products Act, which generally prohibits an employer from taking any adverse action against an candidate or an employee for the use of lawful consumable products (e.g., alcohol or tobacco) while off the employer’s premises during non-working hours.
 Thus, employers should be cautious about taking any adverse employment action based on an individual’s lawful use of consumable products which may have been viewed on social media (Minn.
 Stat. § 181.938).
 Employers are also cautioned not to restrict employee use of social media in such a way as to violate the National Labor Relations Act.